Skip to main content

 PortMiami reality checks

-Use recent traveler footage, route references, maps, and official notices to test the marketed version of PortMiami against the actual crowd, timing, transfer, and excursion reality.
+Use recent traveler footage, route references, maps, and official notices to compare the marketed version of PortMiami with the actual crowd, timing, transfer, and excursion reality.

 What people get wrong